“People like people like themselves or people they would like to be like.” Author unknown

 A few hours later, he called and stated that my car was ready and that he was sending his employee to pick me up.
 After arriving I walked into his office and told him that I really appreciated the outstanding service, and asked how much I owned him.
 He stated, “no charge!”

-I told him I had to pay something for the part and service.
+I told him I had to pay something for the part (a thermostat) and service.
 He said, “we people from Tehran (Iran) have to look after each other.”
 I told him that I was from Arkansas.
 He didn’t believe me (23&me DNA shows I am 99% Western European) and he wouldn’t let me pay more than $25.
 I am sure the part cost over $45.
-I was somewhat in shock that these unconscious matching skills were so powerful and that I had to be careful to avoid unnecessarily influencing others for my own self interest.
-It took me many years to realize that I was wrong!
+I was somewhat in shock that these unconscious matching skills were so powerful and that I had to be careful in the future to avoid unnecessarily influencing others for my own self interest.

-My unconscious matching skills might have been of some importance; however, even more important I just recently realized just how important was my positive regard towards this service station owner.
+Years later I concluded that my unconscious matching skills might have been of some importance; however, even more important is that I realized was just how important was my positive regard towards this service station owner.

-If you have ever watched the TV series, “Dog Whisperer” with Cesar Milan you might think that Cesar telling dog owners to do assertive positive energy was the secret for success in training of their dogs.
+My beliefs changed after watch the TV series “Dog Whisperer” with Cesar Milan.
+You might think that Cesar telling dog owners to assertive positive energy was the secret for success in training of their dogs.
 Cesar loves dogs!
 This love shines through his positive energy.
 When his spoken techniques do not work it is because the owners are failing to express both internally and externally their love for their dogs.
 They are frustrated or angry with their dog’s behaviors and their positive regards/love for their dogs are not present.

 When my wife Laurie walks into a PetCo or a PetSmart store, she has to be careful around the animals, because they get very excited if she talks to them.
 It is really bizarre to see it, especially the dogs that get so excited that they get on their backs and pee.
 They really must feel her love for them and her positive energy!

-When Laurie was attending college she also gently trained horses to want to allow riders on them.
+When Laurie was attending college in the early 1970s, for expenses she also gently trained horses to want to allow riders on them.
 She was one of the first “Horse Whisperers”.
-She also taught blind people how to snow ski ⛷!
+She also taught legally blind people how to snow ski ⛷!